Note: I will be away next week. Following is a reprint of “Musings on Parshat Korach—2018”

 The Midrash Fills in the Gaps Regarding Korach’s Demagoguery

-Korach asserts that the laws instituted by Moshe are oppressive.
+Korach claims that the laws instituted by Moshe are oppressive.
 A particular widow who owned a field was prohibited from plowing with an ox and donkey together; could not sow with differing seeds; was required to leave parts of her crop to the poor; and was obligated to give tithes to the priests and the poor.
 She despaired and decided to sell her field and buy two lambs for clothing and food.
 When they gave birth, she had to give the first born to the priest; when they grew she needed to give the first of her shearing to the priest.
 She finally slaughtered the lambs for food, only to find out that she was required to give parts of the animals to the priest.
 “Such was the lot that befell this unfortunate woman!
 So much they do ‘in the name of God’!” concludes Korach.

 Such a tale of woe is certain to touch the heart of anyone.
 But, as Nechama Leibowitz notes, there is no constructive discussion of the reason for the law.
 Also, Korach omits the many Torah laws that mandate special concern and provide protective legislation for widows and orphans.
 Furthermore, the demagogue Korach resorts to personal abuse and casting aspersions on the administrators of the Torah law, rather than examining the Torah law itself.